-Our programs are based on trust, relationships, and true partnership.
+Our grantmaking is based on trust, relationships, and true partnership.

 We believe philanthropy should seek deep, systemic, and long-lasting change—not charity.